-With millions of articles and social media posts published each day, your content is up against a fierce competition.
+With millions of articles and social media posts published each day, your content is up against fierce competition.
 In today's fast-paced digital world, readers often decide whether to read an article in a split second.
 A good headline is crucial because it's the first thing readers see, and it can make the difference between a click and a scroll.

 So if an article does not have a compelling headline, it is likely that nobody will open it.
 This means that your time and effort put into writing the article have been wasted.